JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

-`Supervised` models are further divided according to whether they are able to furnish probabilistic predictions of the target (which they will then do so by default) or directly predict "point" estimates, for each new input pattern:
+`Supervised` models are further divided according to whether they are able to furnish probabilistic predictions of the target (which they will then do by default) or directly predict "point" estimates, for each new input pattern:

 ```julia